Jeiwan/uniswapv3-book/src/milestone_4/tick-rounding.md

 Let's review some other changes we need to make to support different tick spacings.

 Tick spacing greater than 1 won't allow users to select arbitrary price ranges: tick indexes must be multiples of a tick spacing.
-For example, for tick spacing 60 we can have ticks: 0, 60, 120, 180, etc. Thus, when user picks a range, we need to "round" it so its boundaries are multiples of pool's tick spacing.
+For example, for tick spacing 60 we can have ticks: 0, 60, 120, 180, etc. Thus, when the user picks a range, we need to "round" it so its boundaries are multiples of the pool's tick spacing.

 ## `nearestUsableTick` in JavaScript